STORY

 Coffeehouses were places where people could obtain such political and economic information.
 Newspapers and magazines that compiled and printed this information were born one after another, and were placed inside coffeehouses so that people could read them.
 Journalists who published newspapers and magazines also obtained their information from coffeehouses.
 It was coffeehouses that played a major role in the emergence of journalism.

-From the late 17th century to the early 18th century, a wide variety of people gathered in London's coffee houses, from nobles to con artists.
-On the one hand, political discussions were held, and on the other, criticism of poetry and plays and literary debates were fought, while on the other, business transactions were conducted, and various information was exchanged.
-This is when the "coffee house culture" flourished.
+From the late 17th century to the early 18th century, a variety of people, from nobles to con artists, gathered in London's coffee houses.
+On the one hand, political discussions were held, and on the other, criticism of poetry and plays and Manabu were fought, while on the other hand, business transactions were conducted, and various information was exchanged.
+The "coffee house culture" flourished.

 However, the function of the coffee house was gradually replaced by clubs where only a select few could gather, rather than being open to the public.
 Meanwhile, in the 19th century, coffee houses transformed into places where workers could gather and read newspapers and magazines.